Stella Mozgawa: Early career

 Mozgawa befriended Red Hot Chili Peppers bass guitarist Flea, who suggested she move to Los Angeles, eventually meeting the members of Warpaint.
 During this time she lived at Flea's house: "He was so instrumental in me meeting the Warpaint girls.
 He was the first person to even say their name to me and the first time I hung out with them was around him and around his friends, so he had a huge part to do with that.
 There’s a lot of people from that era that were raised on certain music that have so much integrity.
 Whether you’re a Red Hot Chilli Peppers fan or not, he really means what he does and he’s a punk at heart.
 He doesn’t give a shit about metrics or who’s popular, he’s just about the soul of music."

 With Warpaint

 In Los Angeles, Mozgawa befriended Warpaint vocalist and guitarist Theresa Wayman in late 2009.
 She was subsequently invited to join the band and replaced Shannyn Sossamon.
 Mozgawa featured in the recording of the band's first album, The Fool (2010).
 In 2014, the band released its second studio album, Warpaint, with Mozgawa contributing fully to the songwriting process, followed by Heads Up in 2016.

 Remixes

 Mozgawa has remixed several artists, including Daughter, Shura, Sarah Blasko, Eves the Behavior and Depeche Mode.

+Soundtrack

+Mogzawa produced the all-female soundtrack of The Buccaneers (2023 TV series).